artslay/abyssal_nx/README.md

 screen_height 720
 ```

-The resolution can be changed directly in `config.txt`.
+The resolution can be changed in `config.txt`.

 For example: